GuiPimenta-Dev/trio-challenge/README.md

 ### Repositories

-Repositories are used to provide an abstraction layer between the application's domain and the data persistence mechanism, such as a database or external APIs.
-They serve as a bridge that allows the application to interact with the underlying data storage without directly coupling the domain logic to specific implementation details.
+Repositories are an essential part of the application architecture, providing an abstraction layer between the domain logic and the underlying data persistence mechanism.
+In our project, we have embraced the concept of having a separate repository for each aggregate root.
+An aggregate root is a concept from Domain-Driven Design (DDD) that represents a group of related entities treated as a single unit.
+It acts as a boundary for consistency and transactional boundaries within the domain model.
+The aggregate root encapsulates one or more entities and defines the rules and operations that govern their interactions.
+As a result, we have the following repositories: **CustomersRepository**, **OrdersRepository**, **ProductsRepository**, and **ManagersRepository**.

-For this project, in-memory repositories were utilized to allow us to focus on the core domain and avoid dealing with infrastructure details during development.
-This approach enabled us to rapidly prototype and iterate on the application's functionality without the need for actual databases or external systems.
+These repositories serve as a bridge, enabling the application to interact with the data storage without directly coupling the domain logic to specific implementation details.
+They adhere to the principles of the Clean Architecture, promoting separation of concerns and decoupling the codebase from infrastructure-specific considerations.

-However, adhering to the principles of the Clean Architecture, we have ensured that the codebase is decoupled from specific implementations.
-This provides us with the flexibility to easily replace these in-memory repositories with real implementations and create adapters for seamless integration with actual databases or external systems in a production environment.
+We opted for in-memory repositories to simplify and expedite the prototyping and iteration processes.
+This approach allowed us to focus on the core domain while temporarily abstracting away the intricacies of working with actual databases or external systems.

-By following the dependency inversion and dependency injection principles, we can abstract the data access and communication mechanisms, enabling the system to interact with various storage solutions or external services without impacting the core domain logic.
-This promotes maintainability, extensibility, and the ability to adapt the application to changing requirements or future enhancements.
+However, it is crucial to note that our architecture is designed to be flexible and adaptable.
+We have followed the principles of dependency inversion and dependency injection to ensure that the data access and communication mechanisms can be easily replaced or integrated with real implementations as required in a production environment.

-Thus, while the in-memory repositories were suitable for the development phase, the architecture supports the seamless transition to real implementations and integration with actual databases or external systems when deploying the application to a production environment.
+By adhering to these architectural principles, we promote maintainability, extensibility, and the ability to adapt to evolving requirements or future enhancements.
+Our codebase remains decoupled from specific implementations, enabling seamless transitions to real repositories and smooth integration with actual databases or external systems when deploying the application to production.

-By leveraging the principles of the Clean Architecture, we have ensured that the system remains flexible, scalable, and future-proof, allowing for the smooth integration of various infrastructure components as needed.
+The architecture we have embraced provides the foundation for a flexible, scalable, and future-proof system, capable of seamlessly incorporating various infrastructure components as needed.

 ### Gateways